-The Marine Warrior Library houses a collection designed to support the education, personal development and entertainment needs of all Service members and their families.
+The Cherry Point Library, called the Marine Warrior Library houses a collection designed to support the education, personal development and entertainment needs of all Service members and their families.
 We provide a wide range of both print and digital resources, as well as a computer lab, study and gaming rooms, café and a children’s area complete with early learning computers.

 Our Collection & Services

 The Cherry Point Library carries a huge selection of books, magazines, audiobooks, video games, equipment, and music, all available for free with your library card.
 The library also offers an extensive number of free digital services, including academic databases, e-book and audio book downloads, free music downloads, and language learning resources.

 - Commandant Marine Corps Reading List

 - Library Cafe

 - Children’s Area